 However, when the colon becomes unhealthy, it cannot properly eliminate all the waste materials from your digestive tract.

 This leads to a buildup of waste matter along the wall of your colon or in the pockets of the colon, which in turn causes constipation as well as gas and bloating.

 Constipation means your bowel movements are not regular and stools are hard and require straining.
 To treat constipation, try drinking more water, exercising daily and including probiotics and fiber-rich foods in your diet.

 2. Weight Gain

 Exposure to harmful chemicals and toxins causes damage to many of the body’s natural weight-control mechanisms.
-Along with lack of exercise and an unhealthy diet, exposure to toxins plays a significant role in obesity.
+Along with a lack of exercise and an unhealthy diet, exposure to toxins plays a significant role in obesity.

 Toxins may change the way your body’s natural hormones work, by altering their speed or blocking them altogether.
-The hormones primarily affected by toxic overload are thyroid, estrogen, testosterone, cortisol and insulin.
+The hormones primarily affected by toxic overload are thyroid, estrogen, testosterone, cortisol, and insulin.

 The thyroid gland controls metabolism by secreting fat-burning hormones.
 Toxins slow down the secretion of these hormones, inducing weight gain.

-Pancreas produces the hormone insulin.
+The pancreas produces the hormone insulin.
 When we eat unhealthy foods, our sugar levels spike.
 Insulin transfers the excess sugar from the bloodstream to the cells for later use.